inveniosoftware/docs-invenio-ils/docs/index.md

 ## Customize

-Customization of InvenioILS requires to change configuration or small development.
+Customization of InvenioILS requires a bunch of steps to be performed.
 See the related documentation.

 [> Develop with InvenioILS](customize/develop.md)